Date: 30 July 2020

 From Senior Ministers Rob and Christie Buckingham

-The Australian Government launched a three-step framework for a COVID-safe Australia and a return to services.
+The easing of restrictions are a part of the Australian Government three-step framework for a COVID-safe Australia and a return to services.
 The Victorian Government is announcing when these measures are implemented.

 The Board and the ministry team have discussed the potential issues and concerns surrounding resuming services, and this is what we know: